Family Education Webinar Series

 Mental Health and Wellness 101 for Families

-This webinar presents mental health as a continuum of wellness and an integral part of our overall health, and encourages treatment seeking behavior and self-care to manage stress.
-FIND HERE.
+This recorded session presents mental health as a continuum of wellness and an integral part of our overall health, and encourages treatment seeking behavior and self-care to manage stress.
+FIND HERE

 These following hand-outs were referenced in the webinar:

 Coping With a Crisis

 Most families will experience a crisis (illness, loss, natural disaster, etc.) at some point.
 Whether it is a situation that impacts just your family or something impacting the entire community, families are affected in many ways.
 This recorded session will provide the knowledge and tools to promote whole family wellness during a time of crisis: recognition of stress indicators, the development of coping strategies and positive communication.

 Managing Stress With a Wellness Mindset